proatgram/Obsidian-Vault-Backup/Health Class/Chapter 12 - Illegal Drugs.md

 - Drugs that often lead to abuse of other drugs are called gateway drugs

 ## Club Drugs
+### Include all of but not limited to maybe?
-- Club drugs include Ecstasy
+- Ecstasy
 - GHB
 - PCP
+- Look alike drugs

+## Ecstasy
+- The most commonly abused club drug